 Whereas yesterday's walk brought you east of the village, today's leads you either to the west or the south.
 The Morrone Birkwood loop ("birk" is Scots for birch) delivers you from deciduous trees in the valley into a nature reserve teeming with the finest examples of downy birchwoods in the UK.
 Among them, a profusion of juniper thrives, an enduring holdover of the old woods that once cloaked the Cairngorms.
+This important "transition" landscape is protected under European law.
 Follow a single-track trail into a massive stand of birch.
 The lichen that hangs on them is evidence of the clean air here-and of the forest's age.
 Enjoy the fragrant juniper undergrowth as you proceed to the Morrone Viewpoint and other stunning overlooks of the Cairngorms, upper Deeside, and the valley blanketed with fields and forests.
 A route through open moorland and over small streams rounds out your ramble.